 Although I wanted to incorporate pieces that I had from past years, I also wanted to bring "new life" to our seasonal decor.
 You can do that!
 My mom made me a quilted throw 20 years ago when I got married.
 It's Halloween fabric is outdated and didn't match my color scheme.
 I just flipped it over to the solid side and draped it over a basket.
 Perfect.
 I still got to feel the personal connection, but didn't feel like I was "tired" of all my decor.
 It felt new.

 There were several items I made or repurposed.
 I used letter blocks I had made years ago to stack, adding levels to my decor.
 Most I turned so you couldn't see the letters, but they remind me of doing sweet projects with my husband and I've still got them if I want to use them another year.
 Using just cardstock and scissors, I made the bat cut outs mentioned earlier.
+(Available free with "Bat" Halloween items in the Shoppe!)
 I also saved money by making my own wood bead garlands.
-(Remember, the video tutorial is coming soon!)
+(Update 2021- Wood Bead Garlands are also available in the shoppe!)
+(Remember, the video tutorial is on our IGTV!)
 These were affordable and fun ways to add a "new" element to my decor.

 So, yes, I couldn't wait to add some of the fun new Halloween things from the Shoppe.
-I used the Halloween pillow covers, striped placemats, Web chargers, and a couple trays.
+I used the Halloween pillow covers, Black Striped Placemats & Napkins, Spider Web chargers, and a couple trays.
 But, a little can go a long way.
 You don't have to do it all.
 Pick just a couple key pieces to add this year and then add a couple more next year and transition out things you are no longer using.
 With a few new additions, a plan and what you already have, you will create a Halloween space your family will be thrilled about!
 Our Halloween decor has new life and we are loving it!
 It's been exciting putting it all together!

 What do you think?
 What colors or themes will you be using in your Halloween decor?